 Guys, you may be disappointed when you enter Bikini Berlin; rather than being greeted by bikini-clad German girls, it’s red-bottomed baboons that instead first catch your eye.
 Yet even this makes you realize you have ventured far from the average shopping mall complex, deep into the uncharted territory of Berlin’s first “concept” mall.

 The obvious feature of the ground floor of Bikini Berlin is a large plate-glass window with a view to the adjacent Zoological Garden’s monkey park.
 Families and kids cluster around for a free view of the tranquil, some might say comatose (hey, it’s summer) baboons.
-Naysayers may tend to dismiss Bikini Berlin as desperately trying to be cool; but this is very cool.
+Naysayers may dismiss Bikini Berlin as desperately trying to be cool; but this is very cool.
 (You can also watch the monkey park from the second floor, exterior deck).
 My wife and I get a takeaway coffee from Berlin’s favorite non-Starbucks coffee chain, Einstein’s Kaffee, and sit watching the sedimentary monkeys, wondering if the kaffee will make us more intelligent (it’s hot and we are feeling a little like our primate relatives).

 What picks me up isn’t the coffee, it’s this environment.
 It’s not mall-like.
 Which means it’s not white-polished floors with complimentary bleached walls, wall to wall chains stores, harsh lighting, McDonalds, screaming children and loud muzak pumping into every crevice.
-Rather, this is an enjoyable, creative, sunlit, shopping environment, and so therefore, excellent experience.
+Rather, this is an enjoyable, creative, sunlit, shopping environment, and so, excellent experience.
 Something we can usually only dream of in a mall.
 The music is subtle and, well, “cool”.
 There’s a lounge upstairs where you can lounge on designer furniture and use the free Wi-Fi.